This article will walk you though setting up a basic response using the fetch API.

 - JQuery API Documentation (jQuery): https://api.jquery.com/

 Each of the entries include name, provider (or author), and URL of the resource.
-Copy and paste the JSON code below into a text file.
+Copy and paste the JSON code below into a text file and call it resources.json.
 Keep in mind in real life we would most likely be hitting an API endpoint with our fetch call, however for the sake of keeping this simple we are using a static file.

 Once you’re done, be sure to check your work using the free JSON Lint service.